-Sleep Apnea Treatment
+Sleep Apnea Treatment in Bryn Mawr, PA

-Basically when you stop breathing during your sleep, your brain receives a signal to wake you up and start breathing again.
-Even if you do not remember these episodes, they disturb your sleep cycle.
+When Sleep Apnea causes you to stop breathing during your sleep, your brain receives a signal to wake you up and start breathing again.
+Even if you don’t remember these episodes, they significantly disturb your sleep cycle.
 People with sleep apnea are at risk for higher incidences of heart attack, stroke, high blood pressure, and depression.
 There are a number of ways to treat obstructive sleep apnea, including changing your sleep position, and CPAP devices (Constant Positive Air Pressure ) which you wear during the night.

 Dr. Shoumer can help diagnose and treat sleep apnea by prescribing a number of oral appliances which help prevent the airway from collapsing.
 Visit our office in Bryn Mawr, PA to see how Dr. Amy Shoumer and her team can help your sleep issues including snoring and sleep apnea, and get you on your way to a more restful night’s sleep.